SalmaKassimi/green-lense/README.md

-# green-lense
-Green lense is a mobile app to classify garbage using YOLO ML model  and simplify waste management

 # Green-lense: mobile App for waste management

 "Green-lense" is an academical project for Environmental management system, Industrial Engineering : Artificial Intelligence specialty, inside the ENSAM Meknes, made by Salma Kassimi, Oumayma Tajir and Chaimae Elhajoubi, 5th year student and supervised by Bouhaddou Imane.